Building a Healthier, More Empowered Community

 Don Jose Luis Gamarra

-The Protegee & student of Father Olazabal and the President of Fundacion ANESVAD who funded hospitals for leprosy patients, granted educational support, and provided infrastructure assistance projects in Culion.
+The protegee & student of Father Olazabal and the then President of Fundacion ANESVAD who funded hospitals for leprosy patients, granted educational support, and provided infrastructure assistance projects in Culion.

 Eugenio M. Caccam, Jr.